-However, it is not enough for decision-makers to simply look at evidence that a worker refused, or was unable to accept, a job offer and conclude that the work injury is not the cause of the future loss of earnings.
+However, it is not enough for the WSIB to simply look at evidence that a worker refused, or was unable to accept, a job offer and conclude that the work injury is not the cause of the future loss of earnings.
 There must be evidence that the job which the worker refused is suitable and available.
-The job must meet the criteria outlined in document 19-03-03, Determining Suitable Occupation.
+The job must meet the criteria outlined in document 19-02-10, RTW Assessments and Plans.

-A worker who has not returned to pre-injury employment because of a work-related injury/disease may be referred for a work transition (WT) assessment, at which time the SO is identified, see 19-02-01, Work Reintegration Principles, Concepts, and Definitions and 19-03-03, Determining Suitable Occupation.
+A worker who has not returned to pre-injury employment because of a work-related injury/disease may be referred for a RTW assessment, at which time the SO is identified, see 19-02-07, RTW Overview and Key Concepts, and 19-02-10, RTW Assessments and Plans.

 Lack of co-operation

-The purpose of the MR program and WR activities is to eliminate or lessen the effects of work injuries on the worker's physical and earnings ability.
-Therefore, if a worker fails to co-operate in a MR program or WR activities, not all of the future loss of earnings may be related to the work-related injury.
+The purpose of MR programs and RTW activities is to eliminate or lessen the effects of work injuries on a worker's physical and earnings ability.
+Therefore, if a worker fails to co-operate in an MR program or RTW activities, not all of the future loss of earnings may be related to the work-related injury.

 18-04-02 dated October 12, 2004